bzigterman/bzigterman.github.io/projects/covid.md

 ## Case Acceleration

-As of Wednesday, the 14-day percent change in average new cases was:
+As of Monday, the 14-day percent change in average new cases was:

-- 114% in Champaign County
+- 53% in Champaign County
-- -6% in Illinois
+- 7% in Illinois
-- -6% in the United States
+- -10% in the United States
-- -21% worldwide
+- -20% worldwide

 <picture>
   <source srcset="https://raw.githubusercontent.com/bzigterman/CUcovid/main/gh_action/new_cases_change_facet.png"